Music of Nepal: Dohori

 Dohori is a genre of Nepali folk music and has roots in the rural courtship traditions.
 In Nepali, Dohori literally means from both sides or a debate.
 This debate is in musical rhythm, and involves quick and witty poetry.
 The two teams taking part in a Dohori usually involve boys and girls in rival teams.
 The song starts with a question, usually from the boys' side.
 The girl follows the question with a quick response and the two teams continue the musical conversation.

 Dohori songs can last for as long as a week.
 The length of the Dohori depends on the quick thinking ability and wit of the players.

 Adhunik Geet

 Adhunik Geet are popular songs in Nepal and are also known as sugam sangeet.
 These songs are soft and melodious.
-One of the most famous singers of this genre was late Narayan Gopal who was also known as a "Swar Samrat," meaning King of 'Voice' in Nepali.
+One of the most famous singers of this genre was late Narayan Gopal who was also known as a "Swar Samrat", meaning King of 'Voice' in Nepali.
 He sang hits like "Euta Manchhe Ko", and "Yeti Dherai Maya Dii".
 Aruna Lama was one of the well-known c.
 She is popularly known as the "Nightingale of the Hills".
 She has sung hundreds of Nepali songs.
+While Kiran Kharel, Ratnashamser Thapa, Subash Chandra Dhungel, Rajendra Thapa, Dinesh Adhikari are remarkable names from older generation.
+In contemporary songwriting, Ramesh Dahal, Prakash Saput, Sheetal Kadambini, Rakhi Gauchan are some of the impactful lyricist and songwriters.
+Ramesh Dahal is known to write for social change, peace and inclusion.